darsaliq00/OFFICE/README.md

 IMPORTED THIS PROJECT FROM THIS [REPO](https://github.com/asheroto/Deploy-Office) I imported it for my personal use

+Download the [latest Release](https://github.com/darsaliq00/OFFICE/releases/latest/download/Deploy-Office.zip) in the releases section.
+Password for the zip file is `password`.
 # Deploy Office

 ![Screenshot](https://github.com/asheroto/Deploy-Office/blob/master/screenshot.webp?raw=true)